 - Using the Wrong Conversion Factor: Always remember that there are 16 ounces in a pound.
 Using a different number will lead to incorrect conversions.

-- Mixing Units: Ensure that you are consistent with your units.
+- Mixing Units: make sure you are consistent with your units.
 Don’t add pounds and ounces together without converting them to the same unit first.
-For example, if you have 1 pound and 8 ounces, convert the pound to ounces (16 ounces) and then add the 8 ounces for a total of 24 ounces.
+To give you an idea, if you have 1 pound and 8 ounces, convert the pound to ounces (16 ounces) and then add the 8 ounces for a total of 24 ounces.

 - Incorrectly Multiplying Fractions: Double-check your math when multiplying fractions.
 A simple arithmetic error can result in an inaccurate conversion.